 Grants

-We are a small, specialist funder with a carefully defined approach to who we fund.
+We are a specialist funder with a carefully defined approach to who we fund.

 We have a two stage application process, with an initial enquiry followed by a full application.
 We only invite full applications where there is a good chance of success.